HadetTheUndying/firestorm-combat-fixes/README.md

 **Contact Sets**

-Place the settings_friends_groups.xml file in one of these directories.
+Place the settings_friends_groups.xml file in this directory.

 Windows: